HHADAdversarialAugmentation/adv_data_aug_hmm/README.md

 	  This file has 2 columns (Tau before and Tau after) and #repetitions rows.
 	- a folder for each train size called models_train_size containing pickle files two for each repetition, i.e. the baseline model
 	  (e.g. model_1_HHAD.pkl) and the augmented model (e.g. model_1_H-AUG.pkl)
+	- a log file with more information about the whole process

 If the user wishes to visualize a simple plot of F1 scores across train sizes for a given result, we make available a simple script called plot_f1.py.
 It can be called as following:

 	python plot_f1.py --result_dir my_result --adv_method H --train_sizes 250,500,750

-It will output a plot with two lines for the mean F1 score (across repetitions for a given train size), one for the baseline model and one for the augmented one.
+It will output a pdf file in the result directory containing a simple plot with two lines representing the mean F1 scores (across repetitions for a given train size), one for the baseline model and one for the augmented one.